Charles M. Tung, PhD

 Modernism in Art and Literature; Modernism, Time Travel, and Alternate Histories; Asian American Literature; What Is “Ethnic” American Literature?; Literary and Cultural Theory: History and the Deep Future

-- Modernism and Time Machines, forthcoming in the Critical Studies in Modernist Culture series at EUP, April 2019.
+Modernism and Time Machines, Critical Studies in Modernist Culture series (Edinburgh: Edinburgh University Press, 2019). https://edinburghuniversitypress.com/book-modernism-and-time-machines.html

 DOWNLOAD: Charles Tung CV